Welcome to 2017 and with it, modern C++

 What is Legacy Code?

 Legacy code refers to all code prior to the creation of the AscEmu project.
 This code represents over a decade of community efforts and is licensed under the Affero General Public License (AGPL).
-Going forward, all new contributions will be licensed under the MIT license, which permits use of the source without restriction.
-Link
+Going forward, all new contributions will be licensed under the MIT license, which permits use of the source without restriction. visit this link

 What is the AGPL?